carlchanme/wrench-it-website/DEPLOYMENT.md

 # Deployment Guide & Checklist

-This guide provides step-by-step instructions for deploying the WrenchIt website to Vercel.
+This guide provides step-by-step instructions for deploying the WrenchIT website to Vercel.

 ## 🚀 Quick Deploy